swlaschin/fsharpforfunandprofit.com/content/posts/return-of-the-edfh/index.md

 rle_allChars "aab"   //=> [('a',1); ('a',1); ('b',1)]
 ```

-These output do indeed contain every character from the input.
+These outputs do indeed contain every character from the corresponding input.

 Why is that wrong?
 Well, we want to collect "runs", which means that we should not have two 'a's together.
 Each character in the output list must be different from the adjacent characters.